himanshurajora/just_for_her/readme.md

 <h3> My hands are shaking right now while I am writing about her.
 <br>
-I don't know what I gonna write further but the only thing I know is that today I just want to write.
+I don't know what I am gonna write further but the only thing I know is that today I just want to write.

 <br>
 I have no guts to propose her, and I have no idea what to do. 😔